AnderCruz/TimeSeries-Detecting-Anomalies-MakingPredictions/README.md

    * Gradient Boosting Regressor

 6. **Model Evaluation**
-   Performance is assessed using standard regression metrics such as:
+   Models are assessed using metrics such as:

    * R² Score
    * Mean Absolute Error (MAE)
    * Root Mean Squared Error (RMSE)

-7. **Model Selection and Insights**
+7. **Results and Interpretation**
-   The best-performing model is selected based on the evaluation metrics.
-Key takeaways and insights are discussed.
+   The best model is selected based on performance.
+Insights are provided on the most influential features for predicting customer volume.

-## Results
+## Key Outcome

-The final model achieved satisfactory predictive performance and can be adapted or deployed in various business use cases where regression analysis is applicable.
+The model successfully estimates the number of restaurant customers based on external and historical data, helping businesses make informed operational decisions.